 - B45.
-The Applicant must: - (a) take all reasonable steps to: - (i) minimise odour, fume, spontaneous combustion, greenhouse gas and particulate matter (including PM10 and PM2.5) emissions of the development; - (ii) minimise any visible off-site air pollution generated by the development (including methane flares); and - (iii) minimise the extent of potential dust generating surfaces exposed on the site at any given point in time: - (b) operate an air quality management system commensurate with the risk of impact to ensure compliance with the relevant conditions of this consent; - (c) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see Note c to Table 6 above); - (d) carry out regular air quality monitoring to determine whether the development is complying with the relevant conditions of this consent; and - (e) regularly assess meteorological and air quality monitoring data, and modify operations on the site to ensure compliance with the relevant conditions of this consent.
+The Applicant must: - (a) take all reasonable steps to: - (i) minimise odour, fume, spontaneous combustion, greenhouse gas and particulate matter (including PM10 and PM{2.5}) emissions of the development; - (ii) minimise any visible off-site air pollution generated by the development (including methane flares); and (iii) minimise the extent of potential dust generating surfaces exposed on the site at any given point in - (iii) minimise the extent of potential dust generating surfaces exposed on the site at any given point in time; - (b) operate an air quality management system commensurate with the risk of impact to ensure compliance with the relevant conditions of this consent; - (c) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see Note c to Table 6 above); - (d) carry out regular air quality monitoring to determine whether the development is complying with the relevant conditions of this consent; and - (e) regularly assess meteorological and air quality monitoring data, and modify operations on the site to ensure compliance with the relevant conditions of this consent.